 If you can’t make, please consider making a donation here.

 Ashe St. Food Distribution

 DCLT has teamed up with UCAN, ECWA, and Parks with a Purpose on a great collaborative project.
-As part of the project, once a month, we are delivering boxes full of fresh fruits, vegetables, and other staples to our Ashe St. residents during the last quarter of 2020.
+As part of the project we delivered boxes full of fresh fruits, vegetables, and other staples to our Ashe St. residents during the last quarter of 2020.

 Durham CAN Assembly